arjonsensal/datacom-coding-assessment/README.md

 # Playwright Framework using Typescript

+### This repository provides a comprehensive and flexible framework for testing a website [QA Practice/Spot the bugs](https://qa-practice.netlify.app/bugs-form) using Playwright and Typescript.
+This solution, built upon Playwright's integrated test runner and reporter, features cross-browser support, and a robust data-driven approach.

 ## 📌 Project Description
 The tests included in this repository are identified by manually testing the website [QA Practice/Spot the bugs](https://qa-practice.netlify.app/bugs-form) and understanding what and how it will be automated.
 ### Lists of bugs found: